 Brookline Green Electricity (BGE) is committed to supporting the growth of new renewable energy resources in our region.
 The Commonwealth of Massachusetts has policies that require everyone to use more renewable energy over time, however, the pace of change needs to be faster to mitigate the effects of climate change.
 Brookline Green Electricity is leveraging the buying power of our community to bring more clean electricity to our residents and businesses.

-Participating in Brookline Green makes you a climate leader.
-We also offer electricity options that add 65% and 100% renewable energy to let you take an even bigger step in the fight against climate change.
+Participating in Brookline Green Electricity makes you a climate leader.
+We also offer an electricity option that adds 100% voluntary renewable energy (MA Class I RECs) to let you take an even bigger step in the fight against climate change.

 From New England